-We have all read about the importance of goals, yet the majority of people don’t do really have them.
+We have all read about the importance of goals, yet the majority of people don’t really have them.
 Are we being lazy or is there a problem with goal setting?

-How to set fail-proof habit-goals and start changing your life.
+How to set fail-proof, habit-goals and start changing your life.

 - Set the bar so low it’s impossible to fail.

-For example, if you wish to improve fitness or change your body, start with a type of exercise that you can do where ever you are and in whatever you are wearing; like running on the spot for 5 minutes a day.
-Even if it means doing it at the side of your bed before you lay down to sleep, in the bathroom at airports, or before you sit down to enjoy entertainment (TV, social media, read etc).
+For example, if you wish to improve your fitness or change your body, start with a type of exercise that you can do wherever you are and in whatever you are wearing; like running on the spot for 5 minutes a day.
+Even if it means doing it at the side of your bed before you lay down to sleep, in the bathroom at airports, or before you sit down to enjoy entertainment (TV, social media, reading etc).
 No matter where you are in the world, how pressed you are for time and regardless of what you are wearing you could do this.